crosshj/async-tree/README.md

 This could be accomplished using async waterfall, but all Call #2's must complete before all Call #3's and the same occurs for all Call #3's.
 With async-tree, a priority queue is created and results of each Call #2 is fed to Call #3 with priority on finishing each branch.

+The effect achieved is like async.waterfall, but traversal is handled in a more granular way.

+## usage
 ```
 var asyncTree= require('./asyncTree');